dell/omnia/docs/source/InstallationGuides/RunningInit/index.rst

     cd omnia
     ./prereq.sh

+To install local repositories on the control plane, `click here. <../../Roles/Airgap/index.html>`_

 .. note::
     * If SELinux is not disabled, it will be disabled by the script and the user will be prompted to reboot the control plane.